-Your friends, family members, or caregivers may be willing to help you manage your medicines, either by helping with organization, such as filling your pillboxes every week, or by reminding you in person or with a phone call when it’s time to take something.
+Your friends, family members or caregivers may be willing to help you manage your medicines, either by helping with organization, such as filling your pillboxes every week, or by reminding you in person or with a phone call when it’s time to take something.
 They may also be willing to help you remember to request refills on time.

 For people who take more than a couple of medicines on a daily basis, organization is often the key to effective medicine management.
 These time-tested tools are easy to use and can lead to significant improvement in your ability to manage your medicines.

-Keep a list.
 Make a list of all the medicines you take on a daily basis, and keep it up to date.
-Medicine lists can help you remember the names of your medicines, what you take them for, what they look like, and when you are supposed to take them.
+Medicine lists can help you remember the names of your medicines, what you take them for, what they look like and when you are supposed to take them.
 There are several useful Internet resources that you can use to create and continually update your medicine list, but an effective list does not necessarily require recent technology — it can be as simple as a piece of notebook paper.
 However, it may help to add certain elements to your list, such as a timetable for taking each medicine and a chart to check off a medicine once you take it.
 For medicines that you take less often than daily, a calendar can also be an invaluable tool.

-Numerous studies have shown that by keeping a simple list of your medicines and sharing it regularly with your health-care team, you can put yourself at a lower risk for drug interactions, side effects, and other problems related to your medicines.
-Not only will a list help you manage your medicines more effectively, but sharing it with your doctors, pharmacist, and other health-care professionals could also improve the quality of care that you receive.
+Numerous studies have shown that by keeping a simple list of your medicines and sharing it regularly with your health-care team, you can put yourself at a lower risk for drug interactions, side effects and other problems related to your medicines.
+Not only will a list help you manage your medicines more effectively, but sharing it with your doctors, pharmacist and other health-care professionals could also improve the quality of care that you receive.

 People with diabetes often take multiple medicines every day, and having to handle a large number of pill bottles can lead to confusion about whether you have taken a medicine.
 It is not uncommon for people to mistakenly take extra doses of a medicine or to miss a dose because they thought they already took it.

 Pillboxes are a relatively inexpensive and effective strategy for managing a large or small number of medicines.
 A variety of pillbox designs are available; most can be filled on a daily or weekly basis.
-Different pillboxes can be purchased to accommodate the number of times a day you take your various medicines: For example, some boxes have three compartments for each day of the week, providing a place to store morning, lunchtime, and evening medicines separately.
+Different pillboxes can be purchased to accommodate the number of times a day you take your various medicines: For example, some boxes have three compartments for each day of the week, providing a place to store morning, lunchtime and evening medicines separately.
 Pillboxes can be purchased online or at any pharmacy.

 Some pharmacies will package your medicines upon request into blister-packs that are labeled specifically with the times of day and days of the week to take each medicine.
 There is often a fee charged for this service, but it can be very useful for people who have trouble remembering whether or not they took their pills for the day.

 Another frequent cause of missed doses is running out of medicine.
-It is often difficult to tell how many pills are left in a bottle or how many days’ supply of insulin is left in an insulin vial.
+It is often difficult to tell how many pills are left in a bottle or how many days’ supply of insulin is left in an insulin vial or pen.
 Developing a system to remind yourself to refill your prescriptions before you run out can help prevent missed doses.
 Issues with insurance billing and other barriers may limit how early you can refill your medicines, so providing yourself with a reminder at just the right time is important.

 Refill reminders can be as simple as a note on your calendar once every month (or as often as necessary).
 Most major pharmacies also provide refill reminders by phone upon request, and some will automatically refill your prescription and let you know when it’s ready.
-Most mail-order pharmacies and pharmacy benefit managers (which provide prescriptions by mail directly through insurance plans) also offer refill reminders by e-mail, phone, or regular mail.
+Most mail-order pharmacies and pharmacy benefit managers (which provide prescriptions by mail directly through insurance plans) also offer refill reminders by e-mail, phone or regular mail.
 And some pharmacies can provide you with a note each time you pick up or receive your prescription medicines letting you know when you can next request a refill or whether you are out of refills and need to contact your doctor.

 Also available are sophisticated pill dispensers that can be set to dispense medicines at specific times.
 Some pill dispensers will even alert caregivers and/or family members if doses of medicines are missed or skipped.
-Talk to your pharmacist or check out some of the Web sites listed on the “Resources” page for more information on electronic devices that may be useful for managing your medicines.
+Talk to your pharmacist or check out some of the websites listed on the “Resources” page for more information on electronic devices that may be useful for managing your medicines.

 Most of this article has focused on self-management strategies and products to assist with medicine management, but there are services available for help, as well.
 While pillboxes can be a very valuable tool for managing medicines, the process of filling them may be tedious and even confusing for some people.
 Some pharmacies will fill pillboxes for a small fee, and some will even deliver them to your home.
 Other services, such as the one provided by www.aprexis.com (see “Resources”), can provide reminders to take your medicines and to refill prescriptions on time.